Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

 - a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

-You may come back to the hospital to have the pump disconnected.
-Sometimes a district nurse will do this for you at home.
-Your chemotherapy nurse will explain how to look after the pump.
-They can also tell you what to do if there is a problem.
+When you have had all the 5FU, a nurse will disconnect the pump for you.
+This is usually done at the hospital, but sometimes a district nurse will do it.
+Your chemotherapy nurse will explain about this.
+They will also tell you how to look after the pump and what to do if there is a problem.

 Your course of chemotherapy